neil-dr/TimeFrame/README.md

    ```bash
     pip install -r requirements.txt
    ```

+## 🚀 How to Use
+1. Use Get State API in postman and make sure the websocket connected
+2. Use Start loop api to start the core loop (On first start the presence detection take some time as the camera is taking permission to wait a while)
+3. Use stop loop api to stop the core loop
 5. Create `.env` in server folder refer `server/example.env`
 6. Start the FastAPI server:
    ```bash